 Huntington Alerts & Card Lock

-- Confirm It: We’ll let you know immediately by text, email or automated phone call if we suspect fraud on your Huntington debit or credit card.
+Confirm It: We’ll let you know immediately by text, email or automated phone call if we suspect fraud on your Huntington debit or credit card.
 There is no charge by Huntington for Confirm It texts.
 Message frequency varies and depends on card use.
 When you open a Huntington debit or credit card, you are automatically opted in to Confirm It.
-Learn more about Confirm It and how to opt out, or call us at (800) 480-2265, 24 hours a day, 7 days a week for more information.
+Learn more about Confirm It and how to opt out.

 Typically, placing or renewing a fraud alert will allow you to obtain a free credit report from each bureau to help you monitor your credit.
 For a fraud alert, consumers only need to contact one of the three major credit reporting agencies by phone or online.
 The law requires that the credit reporting agency notify the other two of the consumer’s fraud alert request.